Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 {{< /hint >}}

-Module owners **MAY** choose to utilize cross repo dependencies for these "add-on" resources, or **MAY** chose to implement the code directly in their own repo/module.
+Module owners **MAY** choose to utilize cross repo dependencies for these "add-on" resources, or **MAY** choose to implement the code directly in their own repo/module.
 So long as the implementation and outputs are as per the specifications requirements, then this is acceptable.

 {{< hint type=tip >}}